-Think about the images and stories you've just encountered.
-Identify something(s) that served as a mirror for you, connecting you with your own identity and experience of the world.
+1) Think about the stories you've just encountered.
+Identify something(s) from the film and/or posters that served as a mirror for you, connecting you with your own identity and experience of the world.
 Write about who or what you connected with and why.

-Identify something(s) from the film or the posters that served as a window for you, giving you insight into other people's experiences or expanding your thinking in some way.
+2) Identify something(s) from the film or the posters that served as a window for you, giving you insight into other people's experiences or expanding your thinking in some way.